 Step 6: For genuine large refactors, ship behind a feature flag

-If the change really does need to be atomic (e.g., migrating an API), ship it staged:
+If the change really must be atomic (for example, migrating an API), stage it:

-Step 1: Add the new code path alongside the old (small PR, flagged off).
+Step 1: Add the new code path alongside the old (small PR, flag off).

-Step 2: Migrate callers one at a time (small PRs, flag still off).
+Step 2: Migrate callers in batches (small PRs, flag still off).

 Step 3: Flip the flag (one-line PR).